 Stalking Conviction Overturned

 Client had been accused and convicted of stalking under previous representation.
-The attorneys of Kohler & Hart, LLP took over the case and uncovered evidence contradicting the accuser’s story.
+The attorneys of Hart Powell, S.C. took over the case and uncovered evidence contradicting the accuser’s story.
 Client’s conviction was reversed.

 Other Notable Results